ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/02_Increasing_server_security.md

 Select the entire public key, and copy it.

-Switch back to the Terminal/Cmder window that's SSH'd into your Droplet and run the following command to switch to your new user (replace `susanbuck` with your username):
+Switch back to the Terminal/Cmder window that's SSH'd as root into your Droplet and run the following command to switch to your new user (replace `susanbuck` with your username):

 ```bash
 $ su - susanbuck
 ```

-Tip: The `whoami` command can be used now (or anytime) to tell you who you're logged in as.

-Your new user does not have any SSH settings yet, so let's start by creating a new .ssh directory:
+Your new user does not have any SSH settings yet, so let's start by creating a new `.ssh` directory:

 ```bash
 $ mkdir ~/.ssh